muritane/executability-filter/README.md

 The Existence Question

-For an abstraction to exist operationally, there must be a coherent pathway from representation to execution.
+For an abstraction to exist operationally, a coherent causal pathway from representation to execution must be identifiable.

-The following elements must be identifiable.
+The following structures must be specified.

+Together they establish whether execution can be instantiated.

 1. Execution Locus